practicaldsc/practicaldsc.github.io/syllabus.md

 deadline, your assignment will be counted as late.

 You have **8 "slip days"** to use throughout the semester.
 A slip day extends the deadline of a homework by 24 hours. **You may use up to 2 slip days on any one homework assignment.
-You cannot use slip days on the Final Project.**
+You cannot use slip days on the Final Project.** Note that you do **not** use up any slip days on homeworks you don't submit, e.g. if you choose not to submit Homework 2, it costs you 0 slip days.

 Slip days are designed to be a transparent and predictable source of leniency in deadlines.
 You can use a slip day if you are too busy to complete a homework on its original due date (or if you forgot about it).
 But slip days are also meant for things like the internet going down at 11:58PM just as you